 For insurance purposes, all sparring gear and power karate gloves must have originally been BLK logoed and approved.
-For safety reasons, the gear must be in a good state of repair (no tape or splits) and fit properly.
+White foam-dipped sparring gear is required.
+For safety reasons, the gear must be in a good state of repair (no tape, rips or splits) and fit properly.
 (Note: If a logo is wearing out on equipment that once had a logo and is otherwise in a good state of repair, the competitor may use that gear.)
 If the gear does not meet these qualifications, the competitor will not be permitted to spar with that gear.
 In sparring events, mouth pieces, groin and chest protectors are recommended.